harsh-98/ctb/docs/add_org_to_hlctb.md

 ./eyfn.sh generate -n 3 <<< "Y"
 ```

 Below command brings the container up and also generate the difference between the current config of channel vs modified config of channel.
-This `diff` is stored in `update_in_envelope.pb`.
+This `diff` is stored in `update_in_envelope.pb` created in the `new_org` directory.
 ```
 ./eyfn.sh up -n 3 <<< "Y"
 ```

-Then `update_in_envelope.pb` needs to be signed by majority of the orgs present in channel.
-Information relating how many signatures are needed is present under channel section in configtx.yaml.
+Send this `update_in_envelope.pb` to majority of the orgs present in channel for signing.
+Information regarding how many signatures are needed is present under channel section in configtx.yaml.

 ```
 Channel: